 I have been staring at this blank page for days now.
 I have already written and thrown away so many versions of this post because none of them seems genuine.
-If I don’t feel good about writing it, why should you the reader feel good about reading it.
+If I don’t feel good about writing it, why should you, the reader feel good about reading it.
 You see, my idea was to write this from the perspective of an outsider looking in but who am I kidding, I am not an outsider.
-I am not part of the fortunate few to have never fallen victim of sexual harassment at work.
-I used to be saddened by it, I am sometimes strengthened by it.
-I am most times happy to look back and realize I did not let my ordeal destroy my will to succeed.
+I am not part of the fortunate few to have never fallen victim to sexual harassment at work.
+I used to be saddened by it and I am at times strengthened by the experience.
+I am often happy to look back and realize I did not let my experience destroy my will to succeed.

-When I look back at my experience, I learned a few things :
+When I look back at my experience of sexual harassment in the workplace, I learned a few things :